xmtp/xmtp-dot-org/docs/concepts/faq.md

 XMTP natively supports one-to-one messaging.
 One-to-many broadcast messages, or announcements, can be constructed using the XMTP SDK.

 To learn more, see [Send a broadcast message](/docs/build/broadcast).

-### Does XMTP support group messaging?

-XMTP natively supports one-to-one messaging.
-Group messaging can be constructed using the XMTP SDK.
-Based on developer and community feedback, we are researching native support for these use cases.

-Have other questions or ideas about group messaging?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).

-## SDK

-### Which languages and environments does the XMTP SDK support?

-The XMTP SDK is [available for multiple languages](/docs/introduction#xmtp-sdks-and-example-apps#sdks), including JavaScript, Kotlin, Swift, and Dart.

-Have other questions or ideas for future language or environment support?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).

-### Which web3 libraries does the XMTP SDK require?

-The XMTP SDK currently requires you to use [ethers](https://ethers.org/) or another web3 library capable of supplying an [ethers Signer](https://docs.ethers.io/v5/api/signer/), such as [wagmi](https://wagmi.sh/).